luispuerto/luispuerto-net/_posts/2017-12-08-disconnecting-the-dgpu-in-a-late-2011-macbook-pro-another-way.md

   5. Make sure to have change the way the system sleeps: <pre class="lang:sh decode:true" title="Making the system hibernate by default">$ sudo pmset -a hibernatemode 25</pre>

   6. Now you can reboot.
-  7. Perhaps it&#8217;s recomendable to re-enable the SIP.
+  7. Perhaps it's recomendable to re-enable the SIP.
 To do that just boot your Mac on recovery single user mode (pressing and holding <span class="lang:sh highlight:0 decode:true crayon-inline">Cmd + S + R</span> ) and run: <pre class="lang:sh decode:true " title="Reenabling SIP">$ csrutil enable
 $ reboot</pre>

-This solution perhaps it&#8217;s a little bit easier, but has the disadvantage that you need to apply it all every time you update the system.
+This solution perhaps it's a little bit easier, but has the disadvantage that you need to apply it all every time you update the system.

 Anyway, I recommend to read the [previous post](http://luisspuerto.net/2017/12/my-macbook-pro-late-2011s-discrete-graphics-card-said-ciao-again/) to understand fully what is going on.